Copycat suicide: Social proof model

-An alternate model to explain copycat suicide, called "social proof" by Robert Cialdini, goes beyond the theories of glorification and simplification of reasons to look at why copycat suicides are so similar, demographically and in actual methods, to the original publicized suicide.
+An alternate model to explain copycat suicide, called "social proof" by Robert Cialdini, goes beyond the theories of glorification and simplification of reasons to look at why copycat suicides are so similar, demographically and in actual methods, to the originally publicized suicide.
 In the social proof model, people imitate those who seem similar, despite or even because of societal disapproval.
 This model is important because it has nearly opposite ramifications for what the media ought to do about the copycat suicide effect than the standard model does.
 To deal with this problem, Alex Mesoudi of Queen Mary University of London, developed a computer model of a community of 1000 people, to examine how copycat suicides occur.
 These were divided into 100 groups of 10, in a model designed to represent different levels of social organization, such as schools or hospitals within a town or state.
 Mesoudi then circulated the simulation through 100 generations.
 He found the simulated people acted just as sociologists' theory predicted.
 They were more likely to die by suicide in clusters, either because they had learned this trait from their friends, or because suicidal people are more likely to be like one another.